What to know about Greenpeace after the Dakota Access protest case decision

 Environmental activists founded the group in Vancouver, Canada, in 1971.

 The network’s first action was to work to stop more nuclear weapons tests on Amchitka Island in the Aleutian island chain in southwest Alaska.
-They took a ship to the island to “bear witness,” which is a Quaker protest tradition.
+They took a ship toward the island to “bear witness,” which is a Quaker protest tradition, but were intercepted by the U.S. Navy, according to the Greenpeace website.

 The U.S. later opted to abandon their nuclear testing grounds on the island, marking Greenpeace’s first major victory.